How to join Meditation Club

 What happens at Meditation Club?

 Meditation Club is primarily an opportunity to practice meditation with a group of like-minded people.
-Each event will start with a short check in from each participant, then a 20-30 minute meditation lightly guided by Jess.
+Each event will start with a short check in from each participant, then a 20-30 minute lightly guided meditation.
 The event will close with shares from participants about their meditation experience.

 Who can come to Meditation Club?